 Whether it’s something from your kitchen, craft room, woodworking shop, or computer, there’s nothing like a homemade gift.
-A tree ornament, plate of cookies, box of fudge, note cards—these are just some of the homemade gifts with universal appeal.
+A tree ornament, a plate of cookies, box of fudge, note cards—just a few of the many homemade gift ideas with universal appeal.

 I love homemade gifts both to give and receive.
 No wonder I have so many favorites!